OpenDDS/OpenDDS/dds/DCPS/QOS_XML_Handler/README.md

 # QoS XML Handler

 Optional utility to allow one to define the QoS of DDS entities using XML.
+Uses an old coding style because it was previously part of the CIAO DDS4CCM implementation.

 ## `dds_qos.hpp`